tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 `self.state = .idle`

-On the playPauseButton, add a new IBAction for a "Touch Up Inside" event and link it to a new `playerTouched` function that switches the state when the play/pause button is touched.
+On the playPauseButton, add a new IBAction for a "Touch Up Inside" event and link it to a new `playerTouched` function that calls play/pause on the player when the button is touched.
+Available Basic Player actions can be found [here](https://kaltura.github.io/playkit/api/ios/core/Protocols/BasicPlayer.html)

 ```
 @IBAction func playTouched(_ sender: Any) {